yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![Start assessment](media/dma-start-assessment-to-azure-sql-db.png "Start assessment")

-10. Review the assessment of ability to migrate to Azure SQL DB.
+10. Review the migration assessment to determine the possibility of migrating to Azure SQL DB.

     ![For a target platform of Azure SQL DB, feature parity shows two features that are not supported in Azure SQL DB.
 The Service broker feature is selected on the left and on the right Service Broker feature is not supported in Azure SQL Database is highlighted.](media/dma-feature-parity-service-broker-not-supported.png "Database feature parity")